• Skip to primary navigation

 Fruity Pebbles Treats

-These easy-to-make Fruity Pebbles Treats are a deliciously fruity twist on the classic that some members of my family have rated 'better than' the original!
+These easy-to-make Fruity Pebbles Treats are a deliciously fruity twist on the classic that some family members have rated 'better than' the original!
 The super gooey cereal treats are studded with extra marshmallows and loaded with tasty Fruity Pebbles flavor!

 Servings: 16 servings